• Home

 Walk in the footsteps of America’s founding fathers on this walking tour of Philadelphia’s Old City.
 Visit important landmarks such as Christ Church, the Ben Franklin Post Office, Carpenters’ Hall, and Independence Hall as your guide narrates local history.

 That’s a wrap!
 I really hope this post about how to visit Eastern State Penitentiary was useful to you.
 See you soon!
-For more travel tips, make sure to follow me on Instagram and like my page on Facebook.
+For more travel tips, make sure to follow us on Instagram.

 […] Eastern State Penitentiary – the oldest penitentiary in the world […]